 Trail running is my thing.
 I like it more than road running, it really speaks to me, and I want to thrive at it.
-So much so that I am registered for a 25k trail race at the end of October that will hopefully qualify me for an ultra that I really want to do in April.
+So much so that I am registered for a 25k trail race at the end of December that will hopefully qualify me for an ultra that I really want to do in April.
 Yup, I’ve gone off the deep end, and it’s delightful.
-However, I’ve gotten a little taste of the comforts of road running over the past couple months.
+However, I’ve gotten a little taste of the comforts of road running over the past couple of months.
 I’ve developed a need for speed, I like hopping on a flat surface and dropping the hammer.

 Unfortunately, I’ve taken to doing this for my long slow runs.
 Instead of hopping on any of the numerous technical trails near me, I’ve been playing it safe on the Rails to Trails.
 I had planned on doing this for my virtual 10 mile this week but then realized I cannot possibly cheat myself out of another chance to improve my long trail run skills.
 So I sucked up my pride, and did the right thing… Because every week I put off running the big girl trails, I am that much further away from my goals.
 Plus I’ve found that nutrition for a long trail run is completely different for me than when I’m road running, so it’s another part of the equation.

 Dealing with wet shoes, looking for trail markers, trying to figure out when to run, walk, crawl… It’s a totally different world, and I need to be immersing myself in that.
 I did the Little Drummer trail for my virtual 10 mile, and it did not go at all as planned.
-Between getting lost, doing a massive amount of bush whacking, and leaping over logs, there was no PRs, no reaching goals, just hammering out a long training run.
+Between getting lost, doing a massive amount of bushwhacking, and leaping over logs, there was no PRs, no reaching goals, just hammering out a long training run.
 On a side note, Little Drummer is a really neat interpretive hiking trail, and I will definitely add it to my repertoire more frequently, at least in a few months when there isn’t swamp grass up to my ass.

 Even though I like running faster, that’s not why I run in general.
 I do it for the challenge, the adventure, and the opportunity to become closer to nature.
 It was time for me to be honest with myself and stop taking the easy way out, especially with such a weighted race coming up so quickly.
 I scrapped most of the road runs from the half marathon training schedule I’ve been following and made an effort to hit the trails for 90% of the work I will be doing in the next month in a half.
 So while I have to can my pride for a moment and get used to running inconsistently slower miles, I had to stop lying to myself in thinking I could coast my way to Hyner qualification.

-I want to share some of my favorite posts on the theme of self honesty: Luminita at the Purpose Fairy has this excellent article about learning to be honest with yourself, and steps that you can take to start honoring your own feelings.
+I want to share some of my favorite posts on the theme of self-honesty: Luminita at the Purpose Fairy has this excellent article about learning to be honest with yourself, and steps that you can take to start honoring your own feelings.
 Heather at Soulful Spoon just recently published an article about accountability and honesty in the face of recovery.
-Michele at The Bamboo Project writes about not only health but career related self honesty, and how sometimes we try and “trick” ourselves into feeling a certain way on a subject instead of being honest and taking steps towards progression.
+Michele at The Bamboo Project writes about not only health but career-related self-honesty, and how sometimes we try and “trick” ourselves into feeling a certain way on a subject instead of being honest and taking steps towards progression.

 Do you ever tell yourself little lies or maybe live in denial about what is reasonable or unreasonable for your well being?
 Please share!